danicat/gogoboy/README.md

 ## Current Status

-- CPU: 32 opcodes implemented (out of 256)
+- CPU: 40 opcodes implemented (out of 256)
+- CPU: PC implemented
-- CPU: 8 bit registers implemented: A, C, D, E, H, L
+- CPU: 8 bit registers implemented: A, B, C, D, E, H, L
+- CPU(flags): Z, N, H and C implemented
-- CPU: Flags implemented
+- CPU(stack): - SP, PUSH and POP implemented
 - MRAM: can load a program
 - MRAM: can read from address
+- MRAM: can write to an address

 ## TODO